fsmosca/musketeer-chess/README.md

 * Move description
   * It can move like a knight as in chess but at the sides only.
   * It can move like a king as in chess.
-  * It can jump to a distance of 2 squares horizontally and vertically.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a distance of 2 squares horizontally and vertically.
 * Movement image
   * ![cannon](https://i.imgur.com/M1v9LZj.png)

 #### 3. Unicorn
 * Move description
   * It can move like a knight as in chess.
-  * It can jump to a square adjacent to the knight destination square in the north, south, east and west directions.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a square adjacent to the knight destination square in the north, south, east and west directions.
 * Movement image
   * ![unicorn](https://i.imgur.com/axScV2u.png)